rmcomplexity/blog/_posts/2018-08-04-first-few-tech-or-python-conferences.md

 been able to get my employer to pay for the conferences I've attended.
 The fact that somebody else is paying for my ticket makes me feel it's part of my job to participate in as many things as possible in a conference.
 While this might be partially true, we also have to remember to take care of ourselves.
-It's OK to go to the hotel room or airbnb, or go to a silent room (if you have access to one), or maybe just go and grab some lunch outside of the conference to avoid feeling to overwhelmed.
+It's OK to go to the hotel room or Airbnb, or go to a silent room (if you have access to one), or maybe just go and grab some lunch outside of the conference to avoid feeling too overwhelmed.
 Believe me, you will feel better and you will even retain more information.
 There is a great [article by zapier][zapier-introvert-article] about attending a conference as an introvert.

 Open Spaces